It can be uncomfortable to visit a church for the first time. We hope a little information before you come will make your first visit easier.

 - Warning – “Passing of the Peace” Just joking about the warning.
 Early in the service, the pastor will encourage everyone to “Pass the Peace of Christ”.
 This is a time where everyone stands up, walks around, and greets each other sharing their love for Jesus with others.
 Don’t be alarmed when people come to you.
 Just smile, shake a hand, and even accept a hug if you are so inclined.

-Sunday school begins at 9:30.
-There are several options and you are welcome to visit all of them to see where you are comfortable.
+Sunday school is not currently meeting due to Covid concerns.
+When we do start up, there are several options and you are welcome to visit all of them to see where you are comfortable.
 You won’t hurt anyone’s feelings if you “shop around”.
 Find what works for you.